raviteja8k/pytools/README.md

 # Flask Web Applications Suite

 A collection of web applications built with Python and Flask.
-This project includes various tools, with the QR code generator being Tool 1.
+This project includes various tools.

 ## Features